Design System

 (04)

 Building a design system at a startup requires balancing documentation with momentum.
-We prioritized documenting existing patterns first rather than designing ideal-state components, which enabled faster adoption and iteration based on real product needs.
+I prioritized documenting existing patterns first rather than designing ideal-state components, which enabled faster adoption and iteration based on real product needs.
+Treating it as a living system—continuously refined based on product evolution rather than enforcing rigid rules—made it sustainable without dedicated resources.

 Design System